jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (5) Any such easement shall take effect when registered at the office of the Registrar-General of Land.
 (6) An access strip may be closed to public entry under section 237C.
 (7) No easement for an access strip may be registered with the Registrar-General of Land unless every person having a registered interest in the land has endorsed his or her consent on the easement.
-(8) The registered proprietor and the local authority may, by agreement, vary or cancel the easement if the matters in subsection (4) and any change in circumstances have been taken into account; and in any such case the provisions of section 234(7) and (8) shall apply, with all necessary modifications.
+(8) The registered owner and the local authority may, by agreement, vary or cancel the easement if the matters in subsection (4) and any change in circumstances have been taken into account; and in any such case the provisions of section 234(7) and (8) shall apply, with all necessary modifications.

 ### 237C Closure of strips to public
 (1) An esplanade strip or access strip may be closed to the public for the times and periods specified in the instrument or easement under Schedule 10, or by the local authority during periods of emergency or public risk likely to cause loss of life, injury, or serious damage to property.